ddevlam/pan-kotlin/PITCHME.md

 // After all this, it's finally time to do some coding.
 // You can;
 // - Check out the links below to get started
 // - Migrate some code from your project
+// - Check out this project for an example on how to combine Java and Kotlin

 // https://play.kotlinlang.org
 // https://play.kotlinlang.org/hands-on/overview